 My top choice is IRIS USA Top Entry Cat Litter Box.
-My 6-year old cat aims always high and simple litter boxes with slightly high walls didn’t work for him.
-IRIS USA Top Entry Cat Litter Box is a lifesaver.
+My cat always aims high and simple litter boxes don’t work for him, but the IRIS USA Top Entry Cat Litter Box is a lifesaver.
 Apart from having a modern design, this litter box keeps all pees and poops where they should be, making my house cleaner.

 If you own a dog, you know how it enjoys playing in a cat’s litter box.
 IRIS USA’s litter box doesn’t allow it to happen.
-This BPA free litter box gives your cat enough privacy to do its feline business.
-The box is easy to clean due to round corners and there are two size options.
+This BPA-free litter box gives your cat enough privacy to do its feline business.
+The box is easy to clean due to its round corners, and there are two size options to suit all breeds!

 Best Litter Boxes for High Spraying Cats

-Size: Choosing the correct size is critically important.
-The box must be long and wide enough for your cat to do its feline business.
+- Size: Choosing the correct size is critically important.
+The box must be long and wide enough for your cat to do its feline business in comfort.
 Many cats refuse to use a litter box of the wrong size.
-There also must be enough space for your cat to stay away from any possible “deposits” remaining from your pet’s earlier visits.
+Your cat must also have enough space to avoid any possible “deposits” remaining from your pet’s earlier visits.

-Height: The sides of a litter box must be high enough to prevent their pee and poop from spoiling your walls and carpets.
+- Height: The sides of a litter box must be high enough to prevent your cat peeing over the edge of the litter box.
 However, a cat should still be able to easily get into and out of the box.
-Obviously, if a cat peeing over edge of a litter box, the height is incorrect.
+If you have a high spraying cat, the litter box must have extremely high sides or offer an enclosed design so that no pee escapes!

-Cat’s Health: If your “sprayer” has mobility problems like arthritis, one side of a litter box must be low.
-The 2.5-3.5″ entry/exit side is typically enough to let your cat get into and out without pain while still keeping “deposits” and peeing inside.
+- Entrance Type: If your “sprayer” has mobility problems like arthritis, one side of a litter box must be low.
+The 2.5-3.5″ entry side is typically enough to let your cat get into and out without pain while still keeping “deposits” and peeing inside.
+On the other hand, younger cats are happier with higher entrances or even top-entry designs.

-1. IRIS USA Top Entry Cat Litter Box with Cat Litter Scoop (Fabulously Stylish Design)
+1. IRIS USA Top Entry Cat Litter Box with Cat Litter Scoop (Best Overall Product)

-It’s BPA free and highly durable.
-What I like about this litter box (except its design) is that it’s suitable for pet owners who have a cat and a dog at the same time.
-IRIS USA Top Entry Cat Litter Box gives your cat a lot of privacy and your dog is less likely to create a mess with the litter.
+The top-entry design also makes it ideal for high spraying cats.
+Their pee hits the tall sides whenever your cat sprays and falls into the litter below.
+These high sides also ensure it is suitable for pet owners who have a cat and a dog; the IRIS USA Top Entry Cat Litter Box gives your cat a lot of privacy, and your dog is less likely to create a mess with the litter.

-If your cat has health problems, mobility issues, or it’s too old, this litter box might be too difficult to climb in.
-Younger cats generally have no issues when getting accustomed to it.
-Despite a sleek design, IRIS USA Top Entry Cat Litter Box is still budget-friendly and can serve you for years.
+Nevertheless, younger cats generally have no issues when getting accustomed to it.
+And, despite a sleek design, IRIS USA Top Entry Cat Litter Box is still budget-friendly and can serve you for years.

 - Available in two sizes – medium and large